Arena (short story): Plot summary

 Carson and his opponent discover through trial and error that there is an invisible barrier between them, and that apparently only inanimate objects can cross it.
 Carson tries to communicate with the Roller, to see if a compromise is possible, but receives a mental message of unremitting hatred.
 The two begin fighting with hurled projectiles.

 Carson is wounded in the leg; eventually blood poisoning sets in.
-He sees the Roller throw a dead lizard it had tortured through the barrier; later he discovers the lizard was only unconscious.
-Carson realizes that the barrier is a mental one.
+He sees the Roller throw an apparently dead lizard it had tortured through the barrier, and discovers that the lizard had only been unconscious; Carson realizes that the barrier is a mental one.
 In desperation, he knocks himself out on a slope and rolls through to the other side.
 He regains consciousness and harpoons the cautiously approaching Roller, finishing it off with a knife he knapped from a flint-like rock.

 Carson immediately finds himself back in his scout ship.
 He receives a jubilant message from his commander informing him that Earth's first salvo somehow caused the entire enemy fleet to disintegrate, even ships that were out of range.
 When Carson sees several newly healed scars where he had been wounded, he knows he did not imagine the fight, but wisely decides to keep his experience to himself.

-Official and unofficial adaptation
+Adaptations

-The Star Trek episode, also called "Arena" had similarities.
+The 1967 Star Trek episode also called "Arena" had similarities.
 In order to avoid legal problems, it was agreed that Brown would receive payment and a story credit.

 Issue 4 (November 1973) of the Marvel Comics anthology book Worlds Unknown, which adapted classic works of science fiction, featured a faithful adaptation of the story.
-A reprint appeared in the Marvel magazine format comic book Unknown Worlds of Science Fiction.
+A reprint appeared in the black-and-white comic magazine Unknown Worlds of Science Fiction.

-Similar plots are also found in: 1963 Outer Limits episode, "Fun and Games"; Blake's 7 episode "Duel"; and He-Man and the Masters of the Universe episode "The Arena".
+Similar plots are also found in: issue 6 (Dec.
+1952) of the Standard Comics comic book Lost Worlds (the text story "Peace Maker"), the 1963 Outer Limits episode "Fun and Games", the Blake's 7 episode "Duel", the He-Man and the Masters of the Universe episode "The Arena", and a Batman Versus Predator original comic book crossover mini-series.

+It was adapted again in Star Trek: Strange New Worlds, Season 3 Episode 9, "Terrarium."